sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must be able to audit your TRE organisation against whichever external standards are relevant to you.
-  - If you are publicly accredited against a standard, for instance ISO27001, DSPT, CE+ etc., you must have processes in place to ensure you remain compliant
+  - If you are publicly accredited against a standard, for example ISO27001, DSPT or CyberEssentials+, you must have processes in place to ensure you remain compliant
   - Mandatory
 * - You should report on and share outcomes of each audit of your TRE organisation with the required bodies.
   - This may be a requirement of continued accreditation by external organisations or regulatory bodies.